MIC-DKFZ/TractSeg/resources/Tractometry_documentation.md

 # Tractometry

+> Warning: This code was not tested extensively and we did not use it in any paper yet.
+Therefore use with care.

 Measuring the FA (or MD or other values) along tracts can provide valuable insights (e.g. [Yeatman et al. 2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0049790)).

 ![Tractometry concept figure](Tractometry_concept1.png)